By Mark Dutton, Industrial Engineer, Bright Machines

 Identify pain points around quality

 Automation that can ensure quality, especially in assembly and inspection, can create those success stories with operations and unlock countless future opportunities.
-Reducing the “hidden” factory – the time and money spent on producing product that will never leave the factory floor due to quality issues – can reduce costs and improve on time deliveries dramatically.
+Reducing the “hidden” factory – the time and money spent on producing products that will never leave the factory floor due to quality issues – can reduce costs and improve on-time deliveries dramatically.

 For example, in a previous experience, I was working with highly-configurable computers.
 To get orders out on time, we built two units in the hopes that one would pass inspection and be able to and ship.
 In this scenario of overproduction and “hidden” factory, vast amounts of time, money, staff, and floorspace were devoted to fixing exceptions and reworking 30-50% of the units rather than fixing the root cause, which was inspection failure.
 With a test time of more than 24 hours, every rework loop took a long time, which was truly an operations nightmare!
 What did eventually help solve this ongoing problem was assembly and test monitoring automation – and, once it was proven effective, operations began asking for more and more automation.